TobiasWilming/Example/README.md

-# This
+# ShopwareGuestbookPlugin
-This is the first test
+This is a Guestbook Plugin for Shopware
-I write something down.